Impact of Chemical Abuse on the Body

 Drug abuse can also inhibit cognitive functions, including learning and reasoning.
 Drugs can also foster overpowering maladaptive associations that may establish future cravings and drug-seeking behaviors, and create cognitive deficits that hamper sustained abstinence.

 Finally, drug-related deaths have more than doubled since the early 1980s.
-There are more deaths, illness, and disabilities from substance abuse than from any other preventable health condition.
+There are more deaths, illnesses, and disabilities from substance abuse than from any other preventable health condition.

 Alcohol, Opiates, and Stimulants